Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 Present solution to your customer:

--   Present solution.
+-   Present solution

--   Respond to customer objections.
+-   Respond to customer objections

--   Receive feedback.
+-   Receive feedback

 **Wrap-up (15 minutes)**

--   Review preferred solution.
+-   Review preferred solution

 ## Before the whiteboard design session: How to prepare

 Before conducting your first whiteboard design session:

--   Read the Student Guide (including the case study) and Trainer guide.
+-   Read the Student guide (including the case study) and Trainer guide.

 -   Become familiar with all key points and activities.